JoshuaMarden/sigma_notes/Workshops/How To Solve Problems 5.md

 			 -  Avoid nested loops that cause this!!
 		- O(n^3) Bad.
 Steeper curve.
 			- double nested loop.
 Don't do this.
-		- Use [timecomplexity.ai](https://www.timecomplexity.ai/)if you want to see how bad you code is.
+		- Use [timecomplexity.ai](https://www.timecomplexity.ai/)if you want to see how bad your code is.